isaackogan/TikTokLive/README.md

 Thermal printing is a very recent, very exciting trend on TikTok.
 It is also a very **complex** one.
 Not because the topic is difficult in and of itself, but because people want so many different things.

-That's why I developed an all-encompassing thermal printing program that does... everything.
+That's why I developed an all-encompassing thermal printing program that does... everything, including a comprehensive video tutorial on how to use it, made by me.

-There is even a **video tutorial** to help you get started.

 ### Feature List (20+ Features)